What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 Apart from charming services (such as afternoon tea), some B&Bs offer activities like cooking classes, wine tastings, city walks and bicycle rentals (free or hourly rental).
 Rural bed and breakfasts may provide on-site parking, hiking trails, and equipment for water sports (such as kayaks, snorkel masks, etc.).

 Bed and breakfasts vary by type - you can find farm stays, waterfront cottages, mountain view cabins and more.
 Some B&Bs open seasonally - weather for slow tourism, extreme weather bouts (snowstorm, tsunami, etc.) or other reasons.
 B&Bs can specialize in seasonal holidays, including Christmas getaways.
-To see the 13 types of B&Bs (with 5 examples of each), click here.
+To learn about the 13 types of B&Bs (including 5 examples of each), click here.

 Many properties are quaintly decorated and/or have a local theme.
-The interior might have a single uniform theme across all guest rooms and common areas, or each individual room could have its own unique style.
+The interior may have a single uniform theme across all guest rooms and common areas, or each individual room may have its own unique style.

 In my experience, the nightly rate for a bed and breakfast will often surpass $100 per night, though it usually does not exceed $300 per night.
 Some B&Bs offer deals, like package rates (for example - lodging, dinner + ski lessons), business rates (for professionals) or weekly and/or monthly rates (to attract long stays).